 - All Inclusive

-We spend a full day exploring Thessalonki.
-Beginning at the Agora and Forum.
-We then delve into the city’s Roman imperial past at the palace complex of Galerius, built around 300 AD.
-Here, we view the Arch of Galerius, intended as a mausoleum to the Emperor.
-We then visit the Museum of Byzantine Culture and the Archaeological Museum of Thessaloniki with its vast collections from many periods.
+We spend a full day exploring Thessaloniki, beginning at the ancient Agora and Forum.
+We then delve into the city’s Roman imperial past at the palace complex of Galerius.
+Built in around 300 AD, the site is home to the Arch of Galerius, a formidable representation of the Emperor’s power and influence.
+Later today we visit the Byzantine Museum and the Archaeological Museum of Thessaloniki, one of Greece’s largest museums.
+Don’t miss the Derveni Krater, a superb bronze urn widely considered to be the most outstanding example of Hellenistic art in existence.

-We drive to Pella, second Macedonian capital, only discovered in the 1950s.
+Pella is our destination this morning.
+This was once the second Macedonian capital, and lay undiscovered until the 1950s.
 The birthplace of both Philip II and Alexander the Great, Pella is renowned for its exceptional mosaics, made from carefully-selected natural pebbles.
-We continue to the original capital, Verghina, where the ‘great tumulus’ mounds are believed by some to contain the remains of the great Macedonian kings.
+We continue to the original capital, Verghina, or Aigai, where Great Tumulus mounds are believed to contain the remains of the mighty Macedonian kings.
+En route we enjoy special access to the painted tombs of Mieza - an unmissable chance to view some of ancient Greece’s most magnificent murals.

 We have special access to the remarkable Macedonian painted tombs.
 We view the equally beautiful gold and precious grave goods, displayed in the site museum.

-Drive out to ancient Dion, seated on the borders of Thessaly at the foot of Mount Olympus.
-This was the site of an important temple dedicated to Zeus and has been extensively excavated.
-We shall take a short walk in the Enipeas Ravine, a beautiful forested valley where one can easily imagine the Greek gods lounging among the waterfalls and pools...
+Today we drive out to ancient Dion.
+Located on the borders of Thessaly at the foot of Mount Olympus, Dion was once the site of an important temple dedicated to Zeus, and has been extensively excavated since the 1800s.
+Our journey then leads on to the green and rural village of Litochoro, where we pause to eat lunch at a traditional Greek taverna.
+This afternoon we take a short walk in the Enipeas Ravine, an unspoilt forested valley where one can easily imagine the Greek gods lounging among waterfalls and pools...
+We return to Thessaloniki for a farewell evening meal with the group.
+A wonderful way to cap off our final full day.

 - Expert Guide Lecturer